RohitChauhan916/yiii-1-docker/README.md

 ```bash
 docker compose up
 ```
+Please add this file in root folder of your project to run properly

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.